Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 Lazy Learner vs Eager Learner

-- lazy learning: simply stores training data and operates when it is given a test example
+- lazy learning: simply stores training data and operates when it is given a test example.
+Note that if the data is large, the machine may run out of memory.

 - eager learning: given a training set, constructs a classification model before receiving new test data to classify